nealrichardson/zendo/README.md

 Now that you've got a working package skeleton, there are a few steps to finish setting up all the integrations:

-### 1. Git(Hub)

-Go to https://github.com/nealrichardson and create a new repository.
-Then, in the directory where this package is, create your git repository from the command line, add the files, and push it to GitHub:

-    git init
-    git add --all
-    git commit -m "Initial commit of package skeleton" git remote add origin git@github.com:nealrichardson/zendo.git
-    git push -u origin master

 ### 2. Travis

 Now you can go to [Travis](https://travis-ci.org/profile/nealrichardson) and turn on continuous integration for your new package.
 You may need to click the "Sync account" button to get your new package to show up in the list.